 - Does any other member of your household currently smoke?
 If someone else who lives in your household is a smoker – even if you are not – then it can have an effect on the approval and the rating of your life insurance coverage.

 - Within the period of 12 months, approximately how many times do you experience the symptoms of emphysema?
 If you are having frequent attacks, then it could be a sign that your emphysema is more serious.
 If, however, you experience symptoms on a less frequent basis, then you will likely have a better chance of getting a better rating on your coverage.

 - Over the past six months, have you had any relevant diagnostic testing performed due to your emphysema condition?
-If over the past six months, you have had any relevant tests performed such as a lung MRI, a chest x-ray, and / or a pulmonary function test, then it is possible that the life insurance underwriters will want to review the results of these tests.
+It is possible that the life insurance underwriters will want to review the results of these tests.
 This is because doing so could help the underwriters to obtain a clearer overall picture of your health.
 Even if you are overweight you can still get life insurance so don’t let this stop you for getting the coverage you deserve.

-In addition to the application for coverage and the other questions that you may be asked, it is also probable that you will be required to undergo a medical examination.
-This is a part of the underwriting process.
-During this exam, you will meet with a paramedical professional who will typically ask you some additional health-related questions.
+In addition to the application for coverage and the other questions that you may be asked, it is also probable that you will be required to undergo a short medical exam.
+This is part of the underwriting process where you will meet with a paramedical professional who will typically ask you some additional health-related questions.
 They will also take from you a blood and a urine sample.
 These samples will then be tested by the insurance company for certain other risk-related criteria.